kylesmoot/planning-assignment-4/README.md

 # Submission Instructions
 Please submit a zip file in Gradescope under AI388U-assignment4.
-Your zip file should include the following two files only:
+Your zip file should include the following two files only, no nested folders:
 1. `bayesian.py`
 2. `test_bayesian.py`